ErikBoesen/gimp-web/content/news/2018-01-09_LGM_SCaLE/index.md

 <img src="{attach}LGM-Logo-Big.svg" alt="LGM Logo">
 </figure>

 Come and join us for the 13<sup>th</sup> annual [Libre Graphics Meeting][] (LGM) being held April 26–30 in [Seville, Spain][]!
 LGM is a wonderful opportunity for artists, developers, and contributors to meet face-to-face and share/learn from each other.
-Several GIMP developers will be holding an annual team meeting there (as usual) so come and say hello!
+Several GIMP developers will be holding an annual team meeting there (as usual), so come and say hello!

 [Libre Graphics Meeting]: http://libregraphicsmeeting.org/2018/ "Libre Graphics Meeting 2018"
 [Seville, Spain]: http://libregraphicsmeeting.org/2018/2018-edition/